 Net improvement requirements will be for the entire watershed, not just direct discharge.

-For Impaired waters/where it is available, TMDL standards should be used.
+For impaired waters/where it is available, TMDL standards should be used.

 Net improvement should pertain to the impaired pollutant of the site, not just nutrients.

-Net improvement should be measured at the outfall of the system with a mean annual basis.
+Net improvement should be measured at the outfall of the system on a mean annual basis.

-Proposed net improvement requirements be regionally based on impervious area of the municipality.
+Proposed net improvement requirements should be regionally based on impervious areas of the municipality.

 The more impervious an area, the more net improvement is needed for redevelopment

-The less impervious an area, the less net improvement is needed for redevelopment to de-incentivized urban sprawl.
+The less impervious an area, the less net improvement is needed for redevelopment to disincentivize urban sprawl.

-Proposed methods of measuring Net improvement in redeveloped sites.
+Proposed methods of measuring net improvement on redeveloped sites.

 The receiving system is concerned with the concentration; mass per unit volume is the most important